Invitations to the Lord-Lieutenant

 Order of Service

-When the Lord-Lieutenant attends a Civic Service, consideration should be given to including her as The Queen’s personal representative in the Order of Service.
+When the Lord-Lieutenant attends a Civic Service, consideration should be given to including her as The King’s personal representative in the Order of Service.
 This will assist the congregation to identify her, as well as ensuring that she is permitted to leave before the other dignitaries.

 Taking the Salute